kckhchen/Recursive-VineCop/README.md

 A `run.sh` script file is also included, which contains shell commands that can be used to conveniently generate results shown in the dissertation.

-`trainers.py` and `utils.py` contain background helper functions that will be called from the four Python scripts above.
+`trainers.py` and `utils.py` contain background helper functions and training processes that will be called by `main.py`.

 `requirements.txt` lists all dependencies for the code.
 The dependencies can be installed with
 ```